Leventionz/wallbox-mqtt-bridge/README.md

 > adds full telemetry support for firmware 6.7.x+ (control pilot, state machine, session energy, Power Boost, etc.) and tries to keep older firmware working automatically via legacy fallbacks.

-> **Please note this is only tested against firmware 6.7.33 on the Pulsar Plus; whilst I have tried to retain backward comptability it is likely you may have issues with some sensor readings if different**
+> **Please note this is only tested against firmware 6.7.33 and 6.7.36 on the Pulsar Plus; it should work across 6.7.x as long as Wallbox does not introduce breaking changes, but some sensor readings may vary on other versions.**

 ## Features